 However, it wasn't going to just be a case of loading up a tape to disc program, hooking up a tape and disk drive and letting the micro do the work.
 These were only the games that had your Average Joe stumped.
 The ones where disassembling them brought up seemingly nonsense hexadecimal codes.
 Where the ordinary loading messages were replaced with strings of numbers, changing filenames or hidden execution addresses.

 Playing around to evade the pirates back in the Eighties meant problems for emulation too.
 There's still no uef (tape images) of a lot of the stuff I successfully 'hacked' and ported to disc.
-Hopefully, you all noticed games like THE HACKER, MISSION IMPOSSIBLE and ONE LAST GAME popping up in the Haven section of this web site.
+Hopefully, you all noticed games like The Hacker, Impossible Mission and One Last Game popping up in the Professional library of this web site.
 But there's still a few games to be done yet, so if you're familiar with assembly language but need a bit of inspiration to kickstart you into action, here's an article about six of the games I have transferred.
 If you can answer any questions I have, then please do contact me.

 Here is part of that loader: